Use of the TwiCs design

 CLASSIC (Comprehensive Longitudinal Assessment of Salford Integrated Care) study

-This NIHR funded study is testing the implementation and effectiveness of new models of care for people with long term conditions.
-The cohort of 4,000 is being recruited through GP practices in the Salford area of the UK.
+This NIHR funded study tested the implementation and effectiveness of new models of care for people with long term conditions.
+The cohort of 4,000 was recruited through GP practices in the Salford area of the UK.
 The study protocol can be found here.
 For more information please contact Peter Bower.

 BIBBS (Born in Bradford Better Start Study)

 An experimental birth cohort study designed to evaluate the impact of early life interventions.
 The cohort plans to recruit 5,000 babies and their mothers and mother's partners over five years by 2020 and test a number of interventions to improve health and social outcomes during the critical early years.
 For more information contact Josie Dickerson.

 CARE (The Yorkshire & Humber Community Ageing Research Study)

 This cohort is recruiting 1,000 patients over 75 years registered with GP practices in the Yorkshire & Humber area of the UK.
 The researchers plan to trial interventions to improve health and wellbeing in this population.
 This study is funded by the NIHR CLAHRC YH.
 The study is registered here and the study website is here.
 For more information contact: Andrew Clegg or Anne Heaven.